lang-m/blaupause/README.md

 # Sample Python project

-This project is used for learning/demonstrating the development of a Python project, including:
+This project is used for demonstrating the development of a Python project, including:
-- Testing with pytest
+- Testing with pytest/doctests
+- code coverage
 - continuous integration
-- creating a conda package
+  - Travis
+  - Appveyor
+- docker
+- make files
+- packaging
+- documentation
+- licensing